MFT Tuition & Financial Aid

 Federal Direct Stafford Loan

-Graduate students may borrow up to a maximum of $20,500 per academic year (two semesters) in Direct Stafford Unsubsidized Loans.
+Graduate students may borrow up to a maximum of $10,250 per term or $20,500 per academic year (two terms) in Direct Stafford Unsubsidized Loans.
 The Unsubsidized Stafford Loan accrues interest while the student is enrolled, and a student may choose to pay the interest monthly or have it capitalized until repayment.
-There is a variable fixed interest rate for Stafford Loans of 6.08%.
-There is also a 1.059% origination fee taken of the loan by the Department of Education when it is first originated.
+There is a fixed interest rate for Stafford Loans of 6.54%.
+There is a 1.057% origination fee deducted from the loan by the Department of Education when it is first originated.
 The loans are automatically deferred while the student is in school and have a grace period of 6 months after the student graduates or falls below half-time enrollment.

 Graduate Direct PLUS Loan